aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Google Inc.'s Google Maps Engine (GME) service enabled the creation of more sophisticated web mapping services on top of the Google Maps interface.
 Whereas the familiar Google Maps application only allowed one or two additional map layers to be displayed, Google Maps Engine could host many hundreds of datasets in the cloud and perform multi-layer geographic analysis {Anonymous:s3eShq99}.
 The full version was a true enterprise application and cloud service, with off-the-shelf or bespoke solutions created to suit a client's needs.
 The scalability and reliability of Google's service were a significant attractor to geospatial providers, such as Landgate.

-From the 22nd of November 2014, Google redirected GME website bound traffic to their Google Maps for Work service {Anonymous:A\_DLJUOY}, a more streamlined approach to providing enterprise mapping solutions.
+From the 22nd of November 2014, Google redirected GME web site bound traffic to their Google Maps for Work service {Anonymous:A\_DLJUOY}, a more streamlined approach to providing enterprise mapping solutions.

 In a commercial decision, Google Inc. announced the deprecation of the GME API on the 29th of January 2015 {Anonymous:2015tg}.
 Google shuttered the service on the 29th of January 2016.

 #### Esri ArcGIS for Server and ArcGIS ReST API

-ArcGIS for Server is Esri's enterprise level product for intra/internet GIS and provisioning web services {Anonymous:BHtz-GD9}.
+ArcGIS for Server is Esri's enterprise level product for intra/Internet GIS and provisioning web services {Anonymous:BHtz-GD9}.

 The ArcGIS REST API exposes ArcGIS for Server data and functions as web services.
 This modern API has been fully developed since 2010 {Anonymous:hoTu0aor}.
 ArcGIS for Server's age means it is also capable of supporting older web service standards such as SOAP.